 The makers of BodyTite are quick to point out that their device is approved by the U.S. Food & Drug Administration (FDA), but that doesn’t necessarily mean it’s the best or most effective option for fat removal.
 To find out just what kind of BodyTite results you can expect, our research team took a look at the clinical evidence that is available concerning radiofrequency assisted liposuction.

 One study published in the journal PRS Global Open looked at the results of the procedure on 55 patients.
-The participants were an average age of 51 and had around 30 mL of fat aspirated from their neck and/or face.
+The participants were an average age of 51 and had around 30 mL of fat aspirated from their neck and face.

 The patients rated the procedure as follows:

-20% were very happy with the results.
+20% were pleased with the results.

 42% said the results were good.